The Circle of Chaos

 System:

-If the Vampire's Player has a modified roll that is higher than the Target's, the target is subjected to afflicted with FIVE derangements of the Storyteller’s choice (see DERANGEMENTS below or CLICK HERE).
+If the Vampire's Player has a modified roll that is higher than the Target's, the target is subjected to FIVE derangements of the Storyteller’s choice (see DERANGEMENTS below or CLICK HERE).
 Unlike Total Insanity, the derangements (and the stackable temp buffs) last only for the duration of the scene.

 For Example: The Vampire's Player rolls a modified 105 and successfully is able to challenge the mental stability of every human, immortal or supernatural being who is within the sound of his voice (chat range).
 The Vampire loudly recites a confusing poem he has composed for the occasion.
 The Storyteller says there are six people, one is in the bathroom next door but hears the odd poem) who are able to hear the Vampire.
+(Ambient noise, people talking loudly, a band playing or other performance can inhibit how many people can actually hear the vampire.)

 The Vampire's Player individually challenges each person in turn with a roll modified by his Willpower, Mental Attack and Occult.
 Each Target's roll is modified by their Willpower, Mental Defense and Mental Skill.